Get to know Teddington Park.

 Teddington Park formed the northern boundary of the City of Toronto in 1912.
-That same year, separate plans of subdivision were registered by two prominent Toronto businessman: Nicholas Garland and Robert Dack.
+That same year, separate plans of subdivision were registered by two prominent Toronto businessmen: Nicholas Garland and Robert Dack.
 These plans led to the eventual building of homes in Teddington Park.

 Teddington Park's development as a high-end residential district was inspired by the Rosedale Golf Club, which had moved from Rosedale to the Teddington Park area in 1909.